getgrav/grav-learn/pages/17/03.themes/07.asset-manager/doc.md

 The `addCss()` method adds CSS assets to the Asset Manager.
 If you specify a second numeric parameter, that sets the priority of the stylesheet.
 If you do not specify a priority, the priority that the assets are added will dictate the order they are rendered.
 You will notice the use of a **PHP stream wrapper** `theme://` to provide an easy way for Grav to determine the current theme's relative path.

+> [!CAUTION]
-!!
-The `assets.addJs('jquery', 101)` will include the `jquery` collection defined in the global Assets configuration.
+> The `assets.addJs('jquery', 101)` will include the `jquery` collection defined in the global Assets configuration.
 The optional param here of `101` sets the priority to be quite high to ensure it renderes first.
 The default priority when not provided is a value of `10`.
 A more flexible way of writing this would be `assets.addJs('jquery', {priority: 101})`.
 This allows you to add other parameters alongside the priority.

 The `assets.css()|raw` call renders the CSS assets as HTML tags.
 As there is no parameter supplied to this method, the group is by default set to `head`.
 Note how this is wrapped in an `assets deferred` block.
 This is a new feature in Grav 1.6 that allows you to add assets from other Twig templates that are included further down the page (or anywhere really), and still ensure that they can render in this `head` block if required.